tatumio/wordpress-plugin/README.txt

 = Is the plugin free? =
 Yes, the NFT Maker plugin itself is completely free.
 However, in order to pay for the gas fees necessary to mint NFTs, you must buy a paid plan in the [Tatum Dashboard](https://dashboard.tatum.io/).
 Each paid plan has different credit amounts, and credits will be consumed when your NFTs are purchased and minted to the blockchain, based on the current gas fees of the given blockchain.
+For testing purposes you can try NFT Maker with Test API keys for free, but NFTs minted with Test API keys will not have any value, because they are minted on Testnet network.

 = If I don’t use all my credits within a month, do they carry over to the next month? = At the moment, no, unused credits do not carry over to the following month.